P-Edwards/TDAExplore-ML/README.md

 On Windows you will need to add `R.exe` and `Rscript.exe` to your PATH to run the batch scripts properly.
 See [here](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#Rcmd-is-not-found-in-my-PATH_0021) for instructions.

 On Linux several of the R package dependencies of TDAExplore-ML require that your system has certain C/C++ libraries installed.
 The links below are to appropriate Ubuntu packages to highlight the correct library.
-This list is not exhaustive: recursive package requirements may requirem more libraries.
+This list is not exhaustive: recursive package requirements may require more libraries.
 If library installations throw such an error, search through the logs for the right library, install it, then rerun the TDAExplore-ML install script.

 * [libtiff-dev](https://packages.ubuntu.com/search?keywords=libtiff-dev)
 * [libgmp-dev](https://packages.ubuntu.com/search?keywords=libgmp-dev)